-Nature creates a wealth of macroscopic objects that are shaped by the interplay of mass transport and local processes such as phase transitions and chemical reactions.1 Familiar examples include dendrites2, icicles3, and speleothems4, which feature characteristic shapes that are easily recognized but typically difficult to explain in quantitative terms.
-Other examples are generated by specific chemical reactions such as tubular precipitation structures in "silica garden" systems^{5,6} and ultra-sharp tips produced for scanning tunneling microscopy (STM) by electrochemical etching7.
+Nature creates a wealth of macroscopic objects that are shaped by the interplay of mass transport and local processes such as phase transitions and chemical reactions.1 Familiar examples include dendrites,2 icicles,3 and speleothems,4 which feature characteristic shapes that are easily recognized but typically difficult to explain in quantitative terms.
+Other examples are generated by specific chemical reactions such as tubular precipitation structures in "silica garden" systems^{5,6} and ultrasharp tips produced for scanning tunneling microscopy (STM) by electrochemical etching.7

-The past decade has seen much progress towards mathematical models that are based on realistic physico-chemical processes and capable of describing the dynamics and shape selection in such systems.
+The past decade has seen much progress toward mathematical models that are based on realistic physicochemical processes and are capable of describing the dynamics and shape selection in such systems.
 Perhaps the most important results of these efforts are the characterization of system-specific geometric attractors.
-Similar to the Platonic solids of ancient Greece some of these attractors are scale-independent, ideal forms.
-For instance, the intricate zinc metal leaves formed by quasi-two-dimensional electrodeposition are scale-invariant fractals and their Hausdorff dimension is reproduced by diffusion-limited-aggregation models.^{8,9}
+Similar to the platonic solids of ancient Greece, some of these attractors are scale-independent ideal forms.
+For instance, the intricate zinc metal leaves formed by quasi-2D electrodeposition are scale-invariant fractals, and their Hausdorff dimension is reproduced by diffusion-limited aggregation models.^{8,9}

-Stalactites are another example which-despite individual variations due to primarily external factors-obey a geometric growth law and a Platonic ideal.
-These cave structures result from the interplay of fluid flow, $CaCO_3$ chemistry, and CO_2 exchange between the thin solution layer covering the stalactite and the cave atmosphere.
-In 2005 Short et al. analyzed the stalactite shape in terms of the vertical height over its tip (z) and the corresponding radius (R) and obtained at large R the dependence $z \propto R^{4/3}$.
-This power law was found to be in excellent agreement with the statistical average obtained from photos of natural stalactites.
-Despite major differences in the physical and chemical processes, ideal dripping icicles obey the same power law.
-12,13
+Stalactites are another example that, despite individual variations due to primarily external factors, obeys a geometric growth law and a platonic ideal.
+These cave structures result from the interplay of fluid flow, CaCO3 chemistry, and CO2 exchange between the thin solution layer covering the stalactite and the cave atmosphere.
+In 2005, Short et al. analyzed the stalactite shape in terms of the vertical height over its tip (z) and the corresponding radius (R) and obtained at large R the dependence $z \propto R^{4/3}$.^{10,11} This power law was found to be in excellent agreement with the statistical average obtained from photographs of natural stalactites.
+Despite major differences in the physical and chemical processes, ideal dripping icicles obey the same power law. $^{12,13}\,$

-The mathematical analysis of these two free-boundary problems leads to the same nonlinear ordinary differential equation for the asymptotic shape, but for icicles atmospheric heat transfer qualitatively takes the place of CO2 exchange.
-In addition, both structures feature ripples around their circumference, which in the case of icicles result from dissolved ionic impurities.14 In the case of stalactites, however, the ripples (crenulations) are closely linked to the hydrodynamics of the thin water film.15 Lastly, we note that melting cylindrical blocks of ice in warm air also generate bullet-like forms that are reminiscent of the aforementioned examples.13
+The mathematical analysis of these two free-boundary problems leads to the same nonlinear ordinary differential equation for the asymptotic shape, but for icicles, atmospheric heat transfer qualitatively takes the place of CO2 exchange.
+In addition, both structures feature ripples around their circumference, which in the case of icicles result from dissolved ionic impurities.14 In the case of stalactites, however, the ripples (crenulations) are closely linked to the hydrodynamics of the thin water film.15 Lastly, we note that melting cylindrical blocks of ice in warm air also generate bulletlike forms that are reminiscent of the aforementioned examples.13

-Here we report experimental data on a seemingly similar system: the dissolution of a macroscopic, amorphous object under the influence of gravity.
+Here we report experimental data on a seemingly similar system: the dissolution of a macroscopic amorphous object under the influence of gravity.
 The dissolution process clearly induces local density variations, which have the ability to trigger fluid convection.
-Such density-driven motion is of great fundamental and technological relevance capable of affecting a broad range of processes by enhancing reaction rates, sedimentation speeds, and heat transport^{16,17}.
-One prominent example is the possible sequestration of CO2 in deep saline formation for the mitigation of global warming, which also depends heavily on dissolution-induced convection.^{18,19} the scaling law for stalactites and icicles, we find a power law exponent of two.
+Such density-driven motion is of great fundamental and technological relevance capable of affecting a broad range of processes by enhancing reaction rates, sedimentation speeds, and heat transport.^{16,17} One prominent example is the possible sequestration of CO2 in deep saline formation for the mitigation of global warming, which also depends heavily on dissolution-induced convection.^{18,19}

+In the following text, we will describe the dissolution of two model compounds in a large water reservoir.
+The shape of the dissolving object indeed approaches a geometric attractor, but in contrast to the scaling law for stalactites and icicles, we find a power law exponent of 2.
 We suggest that in the presence of gravity, all amorphous objects undergoing dissolution approach this paraboloidal form.